POLYSTYRENE EPS GRAFIT 100mm

 How EPS Grafit 100 mm Fits Into a Full EWI System

-Boards bond to the prepared substrate with a circumferential-and-spot adhesive bead from the EPS adhesives and basecoats range, aiming for a minimum 40 % contact area to satisfy wind-load design under BS EN 1991-1-4.
+Boards bond to the prepared substrate with a circumferential-and-spot adhesive bead from the EPS adhesives and basecoats range, aiming for a minimum 40 percent contact area to satisfy wind-load design under BS EN 1991-1-4.
 Press boards firmly in a running-bond pattern with 200 mm minimum vertical joint offset and butt joints under 2 mm.
+The board carries enough mass to remain stable during the 24-hour adhesive cure window without propping.

-After a minimum 24-hour adhesive cure, secure with 6–8 mechanical fixings per m² from the insulation fixing accessories range.
-Rasp the outer face to create a basecoat key, then apply reinforcing basecoat with embedded fibreglass mesh and finish with the project's specified render system.
-The matching fixing plug for 100 mm boards on standard masonry is the LTX 140 mm polystyrene fixing plug, providing 30–40 mm of embedment beyond the board and adhesive layer.
-Mesh reinforcement specification, layer drying intervals, and tie-in detailing for reveals and soffits are covered fully in the EWI system build-up layers explained guide, where the sequence and drying intervals that determine programme length are mapped layer by layer.
+After cure, secure with 6 to 8 mechanical fixings per m² from the fixing accessories range.
+The matching plug for 100 mm boards on standard masonry is the LTX 140 mm polystyrene fixing plug, providing 30 to 40 mm of embedment beyond the board and adhesive layer.
+Rasp the outer face to create a basecoat key, then apply reinforcing basecoat with embedded fibreglass mesh and finish with the project's render system.
+Mesh reinforcement, layer drying intervals, and tie-in detailing for reveals and soffits are covered in the EWI system build-up layers explained guide, and the fixing densities most UK installers work to are detailed in the insulation board fixing pattern and spacing guide.

 How EPS Grafit 100 mm Compares to Sibling EPS Boards

 Choose 100 mm when the project needs a clear retrofit compliance pass on standard housing stock with manageable build-up depth.
-Move down to 90 mm only where reveal proportions or boundary lines force a slimmer profile; move up to 150 mm when targeting U-values below 0.22 W/m²K or feeding into a Passive House calculation.
-Detailed thickness calculation methodology sits in the U-value calculation and wall insulation thickness guide.
+Move down to 90 mm only where reveal proportions or boundary lines force a slimmer profile, and move up to 150 mm when targeting U-values below 0.22 W/m²K or feeding into a Passive House calculation.
+The detailed thickness calculation methodology sits in the U-value calculation and wall insulation thickness guide.

 How EPS Grafit 100 mm Performs in UK Weather — Moisture, Frost, Wind Loads